pwlam09/FYP/README.md

 - This program is tested under Windows.
 The performance is not guaranteed under other environments.
 - Maximum time length of video input is 10 minutes.
 - High quality video input takes much longer time (can be 30 minutes or more) to process.
 Please consider compressing the video if it is 720p or higher.
+- For efficiency, the program will skip video analysis if associated .srt and .txt files for key frame extraction are detected.
+If you wish to rerun the key frame analysis tool, please remove the .srt and .txt file in the same directory of your input video.
+- Error message related to "SLF4J" can be ignored.